sekirodie1000/PuzzleScape-AR/README.md

 - Add more levels focusing on advanced electrical concepts (e.g., capacitors and resistors).
 - Include interactive tutorials on circuit theory basics.
 - Multiplayer mode for collaborative learning experiences.

+## Acknowledgments

+This project was built collaboratively with @JohanaChen .

 Enjoy your journey into the world of AR-based circuit puzzles!